 Revenue if an underpayment of tax has occurred.

-If you are a PAYE taxpayer, each year you can request a tax credit certificate from Revenue.
-If you are registered with Revenue's PAYE Anytime service you can view your tax credit certificate online.
+If you are a PAYE taxpayer and you are registered with Revenue's PAYE Anytime service you can view your tax credit certificate online.
+PAYE Anytime is available through Revenue's myAccount Service.
 Your tax credit certificate will show the tax credits that your employer is deducting from your tax bill.
 If you find out during the year that your tax credits are not correct you should contact Revenue and any refund you may be due will be paid to you by your employer.
 It is also important to check you are not claiming tax credits you are not entitled to, as this will result in an underpayment of tax.

 To find out whether you owe tax or are due a tax refund you can request a P21 at the end of the year.

 When the year has ended you can request a P21.
 This is an end of year review of your tax liability.
 You can get a P21 for the last 4 years.
 (You can only claim a refund of overpaid tax for the last 4 years.)
 A P21 statement gives details of your total income, tax credits, tax reliefs and PAYE tax paid for a particular tax year.
-You can request a P21 online if you have registered with Revenue’s PAYE Anytime online service.
+You can request a P21 online using the myAccount Service.

 To get a P21 you must send the following to your district tax office: